The Red Peak flag will be added as a fifth option in the flag referendum, Prime Minister John Key has confirmed.

 The remarkable turn-around comes after growing popular support for the design appeared to count for little after a stand-off between National and Labour on how it could be added to the four designs already selected.

-However, yesterday the Green Party offered a solution, and sought to introduce a bill this afternoon to have Red Peak added to the first referendum.
+However, this afternoon the Green Party offered a solution, and sought to introduce a bill this afternoon to have Red Peak added to the first referendum.

 NZ First have blocked the measure.
 However, it will ultimately be successful after Mr Key's confirmation that National will pick up the legislation itself.